Charles W. Liu Fine Violins

 W.E.
 Hill & Sons

 A fantasticf the expert work of W.E.
 Hill &Sons, this remarkable bow is just as stunning to play as it appears.
 This bow is mounted in gold, with a beautiful Fleur De Lys inlaid in the frog.
-This stick plays refreshingly smooth, without sacrificing a quick and active response.
-The maker is W.D.
-Watson.
+This bow tracks nicely on the string and produces a muscular tone.
+It was made by Malcolm Taylor sometime between 1956 and 1968.

 In Stock